canonical/rockcraft/docs/how-to/rocks/index.rst

    Convert an entrypoint to a Pebble layer <convert-to-pebble-layer>
    Publish a rock to a registry <publish-a-rock>
    Migrate a Docker image to a chiselled rock <migrate-to-chiselled-rock>
-   Use the flask extension <use-flask-extension>
+   Manage Flask extension rock contents <manage-flask-extension-rock-contents>
    Include local and remote files </common/craft-parts/how-to/include_files>
    Override a plugin's build </common/craft-parts/how-to/override_build>